 I think it is time to correct that.
-Especially since I am fully aware of the essential role cockpit and cabin crew plays in the context of airline operations.
+Especially since I am fully aware of the essential role cockpit and cabin crew play in airline operations.

 Many Airlines Focus On Flight And Passenger KPIs Instead Of Crew KPIs

 However, when discussing airline KPI projects with (potential) clients, the primary focus —most often— is on flights and passengers.
-Crew aspects usually play a secondary role.
+As a result, crew aspects usually play a secondary role.
 That’s probably why the number and types of flight-related KPIs are substantially higher than crew KPIs.
-Nonetheless, from my point of view, there are particularly six crew KPIs an airline should have a close eye on.
+Nonetheless, there are particularly six crew KPIs an airline should have a close eye on from my perspective.

 Why did I choose these six KPIs?
 Because I think each of them is very relevant.
 Either they have a significant impact on an airline’s operational performance or hold a motivational aspect.
 So here’s my list of the six most essential crew KPIs when it comes to airline operations.

 Here Are 6 Essential Crew KPIs Airlines Should Monitor

 Standby Crew Availability

 Standby crew represents a crucial pillar of an airline’s operations.
 Therefore, a shortage of an airline’s standby crew can directly and massively impact the flight schedule.
 In other words, a lack of standby crew can directly lead to the necessity of canceling flights.